Recipes » How To Make Your Own Sourdough Bread Starter (and Maintain it)

 Using your starter

-A sluggish starter needs to be fed for another day or two or feed it twice in 12-hour intervals the day you remove it from the refrigerator.
+A slow starter needs to be fed for one or two more days.
+You can also feed it twice in 12-hour intervals on the day you take it out of the refrigerator.
 On the second day feed it in the morning and mix your Levain the night before you want to mix your dough.

-I’ll generally mix my starter around 9 o’clock in the evening and make sure that I use it by 9 o’clock the next morning even though I probably have a little more time than that.
+I usually mix my starter around 9 o’clock in the evening.
+I make sure to use it by 9 o’clock the next morning, even though I have a bit more time.

-You want to use your Starter within 2 hours of when it’s ready so it’s not going into starvation mode when you start mixing your dough.
+You should use your Starter within 2 hours of when it’s ready.
+This way, it won’t be starving when you start mixing your dough.

-A new starter will get stronger and stronger as it matures.
-I found even though I continued to feed my new starter the same as my existing starter, it was a little thinner than my mature starter.
+A new starter will get stronger as it matures.
+I noticed that even though I fed my new starter the same way as my old one, it was a bit thinner.
 I guess we all get better with age right?

-It also smelled a little more acidic but when it was time to bake with it, I couldn’t detect the difference in the baked bread.
+It had a slightly more acidic smell.
+However, when I baked with it, I couldn’t tell the difference in the bread.

 Do I need a different Yeast Starter Recipe for different types of bread?